 I looked for our homeowners insurance policy but couldn’t find it and didn’t want to take time to search.
 I told my son to gather things that were important to him and started to put photo albums in the trunk of the car.

 At 3:04 pm I tweeted, “Lots of traffic heading out of Black Forest. #BlackForestFire.
 Packing up!”
 Then I unplugged the computer.

 All this time the phone was ringing with calls from concerned friends wanting to know if we were okay.
 I remember talking on the cell phone and the land line at the same time trying to sound calm.
 I called my daughter back to find out when she was leaving the store, feeling guilty she wasn’t with me – that I didn’t have her under my “wing” in this time of urgency.
 She was okay.
-They’d close the corner store and BBQ once the police told them to leave.
+They would close the corner store once the police told them to leave.
 Then she’d head straight back to Colorado Springs.
 I made her promise to call me once she was on her way.
 She was just as worried about me as I was of her.

 On June 12th I tweeted, “Evacuated due to #BlackForestFire.
 Safe and sound.
 Thanks to those who have expressed concerns.
 Cabin might be gone.”

 Our last look at the cabin just before we drove away.
 We never saw it again – at least, not in the same condition!